-There is reference to "for inner suburban rail services that operate mostly or wholly within Greater London"; we believe this needs considerable further thought where "mostly" is relevant- by distance, by station count, by passenger numbers (or a mix thereof) are all possible.
+There is reference to "for inner suburban rail services that operate mostly or wholly within Greater London"; we believe this needs considerable further thought where "mostly" is relevant-by distance, by station count, by passenger numbers (or a mix thereof) are all possible.
 In our case:

-- Bedford, stations to St Albans, then fast to London: presumably DfT - All stations to Luton & St Albans: Whilst this seems a natural candidate for TfL: - o In the case of Luton services, 5 of 11 stops north of St Pancras are outside Greater London - Whilst St Albans is a key interchange station, there are important flows from south of St Albans to/from destinations north of St Albans (eg Elstree to Luton Airport Parkway) - Semi Fast Services to/from Luton & Bedford (peak hours only) that typically serve 2 / 3 stations in Greater London and 5 outside: not clear; could be either.
+- Bedford, stations to St Albans, then fast to London: presumably DfT (GTR operated) - Bedford to London express: presumably DfT (EMT operated) - All stations to Luton & St Albans: Whilst this seems a natural candidate for TfL: (GTR operated) - o In the case of Luton services, 5 of 11 stops north of St Pancras are outside Greater London - Whilst St Albans is a key interchange station, there are important flows from south of St Albans to/from destinations north of St Albans - Semi Fast Services to/from Luton & Bedford (peak hours only) that typically serve 2 / 3 stations in Greater London and 5 outside: not clear; could be either.
+(GTR operated)